Nalneesh Neel

-Nalneesh Neel is an Indian actor who has acted in various Bollywood and Hollywood films.
+Nalneesh Neel is an Indian actor who works in Hindi films.
 He is best known for his roles in The White Tiger, III Smoking Barrels, Chhichhore, Gulabo Sitabo, Bhor, Fukrey Returns, Raees, and Shuddh Desi Romance.

 Early life

 Neel was born in Bisalpur Pilibhit, Uttar Pradesh.
 After completing his study he moved to Shahjahanpur, where he started doing theatre under the guidance of his mentor Dalip Anand.
 He played characters in several plays.

 Career

 Neel has appeared in Bhor, Raees, Fukrey Returns, Shuddh Desi Romance, Chhichhore and Gulabo Sitabo.
 He won the Best Performance in the Negative Role at the Caleidoscope Indian Film Festival, Boston in 2020 for his role in the film Bhor.
 He made his Hollywood debut with The White Tiger directed by Ramin Bahrani.
 He was highly praised for playing the role of a vitiligo lips in the film.